StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-templates/case-templates/about-case-templates.md

 Once created, case templates are automatically available to all users in your organization.

-If you need to share a case template with another organization, [export it from your current organization](export-a-case-template.md) and then [import it into the target organization](import-a-case-template.md).
+If you need to share a case template with another organization or TheHive instance, you can [export it](export-a-case-template.md) and [import it](import-a-case-template.md).

 ## Next steps